Matibe-Fidel/zero_day/README.md

 #Header
-**This file is mandatory in projects
+**This file is mandatory in project